gregmorihovitis/chattyApp/README.md

 Use the app to chat with others in real time with customized username

-Install the dependencies and start the server.
+Install the dependencies and start the server, starting in the project root folder.
 ```
 npm install
 npm start